yihongXU/deepMOT/README.md

 - [Setup](#environment-setup) your environment

-- Download MOT17 data
+- Download MOT data
-Dataset can be downloaded here: [MOT17](https://motchallenge.net/data/MOT17/)
+Dataset can be downloaded here: e.g. [MOT17](https://motchallenge.net/data/MOT17/)

-- Put *mot17* dataset into *deepmot/data*, *mot17* should have the following structure:
+- Put *MOT* dataset into *deepmot/data* and it should have the following structure:
 ```
-            mot17
+            mot
             |-------train
             |    |
             |    |---video_folder1